Published by Madhu Singh on

-As we reach peak temperatures this summer, patients may be inquiring about polarized sunwear, transition lenses, and tinted or UV protected lens options.
+As we reach peak temperatures this summer, patients may be inquiring about polarized sunwear, transition lenses, and tinted or UV-protected lens options.
 This is the best time to educate patients who currently enjoy outdoor activities such as hunting, fishing, hiking, or biking without polarized lenses.

-With increasing UV exposure and risk of permanent eye damage, polarized lenses are becoming more of a necessity than an optional fix.
+With increasing UV exposure and the risk of permanent eye damage, polarized lenses are becoming more of a necessity than an optional fix.
 It doesn't hurt that your optometry practice could benefit from a second pair sale.
 Let us show you why stocking your optical dispensary with a range of polarized glasses will benefit both your active patients as well as your practice's profits.

 Why You Should Focus on Polarized Sunglasses Sales Year-Round

 Benefits of Polarized Lenses

 Polarized lenses reduce eye strain, block glare, could be fitted with prescriptions, and often come with a UV blocking coating.
 However, not all polarization is created equal!
 Some low-quality polarizedsunglasses may only cut out 10% of reflected light.
 Make sure your patients are aware of the quality of lenses they are purchasing as well as the difference between sunglasses with UV protection and tinted sunglasses.